girobusan/imp/docs/impdocs.md

 ## Update your IMP! page to new version

-You have to update only `editor.js` file.
+After stable version will come, you'll have to update only editor file.
 On the next save the html will be updated too.
+For now, you'd have to create new page and copy-paste content manually.